Swirrl/grafter-docs/_getting-started/020-running-pipelines.md

 *This is the second part of the Grafter Getting Started Guide.*

-In this example you'll see how a grafter can be used to:
+In this section you'll see how a grafter can be used to:

 - Clean tabular data
 - Convert a CSV file into an Excel file or vice versa